Charlotte Williams, Litigation Solicitor with AMD Solicitors, offers her top tips to hauliers holding goods vehicle operator’s licences.

 3. Do not underestimate a call to Public Inquiry – A call to Public Inquiry, whether your first or third, may result in your licence being curtailed, suspended or revoked which could have a devastating impact on your business.
 As a Director of a company holding an operator’s licence you could also face disqualification from holding Directorship of a company with an operator’s licence.
 If you have received a letter calling you to Public Inquiry, you should seek immediate legal advice.

 4. It’s never too early to seek legal advice – If you have received an ‘S’ marked prohibition or a series of prohibitions, this is extremely likely to be followed up by a visit from DVSA to check your compliance and systems and a call to Public Inquiry.
 Don’t wait until you receive the calling up letter.
-Contact a reputable transport consultant, trade association or your Solicitor as soon as potential compliance issues arise for support, guidance and / or advice to assist you in getting and staying compliant.
+Contact a reputable transport consultant, trade association or your transport lawyer as soon as potential compliance issues arise for support, guidance and / or advice to assist you in getting and staying compliant.

 If you have been called to a Public Inquiry, require assistance with a licence application or simply require some guidance in respect of compliance and training please contact Charlotte Williams or Philip Brown on 0117 962 1205.